damonyoungcc/english-interview/README.md

 1. First I think challenges is the technology changes very fast, we need to keep learning and banlance new technologies and business stable needs.
-2. Another big challenge is browser compatibility. in my previous job, I worked on mobile web page inside app.
+2. Another big challenge is browser compatibility. in my previous job, I build a points mall use mobile web page inside app.
 You konw in china we have many cell phone model, we need to support more devices and browsers.
 Sometimes it's difficult to balance user experience and graceful degradation for older devices.
 ```

 ### 9 你觉得在日本工作挑战是什么 hardship